top of page

 Victoria, British Columbia

-While thousands of British Columbians lined up to be vaccinated, the Anti-Vivisectionists tried to convince the masses that vaccination was no longer necessary in their modern-day society.
-Smallpox had been eradicated in Britain since the 1930s thanks to their government's vaccination program.
-However, the same vaccination program now threatened injuries rather than offered protection.
-The program eventually came under review and was discontinued in 1971 after over a hundred years of compulsory vaccinations.
-Less than a decade later, in 1980, the World Health Organization announced the eradication of smallpox from the earth after thousands of years of known existence.
-It is still considered one of the most significant international public health achievements.
+While thousands of British Columbians lined up to be vaccinated, anti-vivisectionists tried to convince the masses that vaccination was no longer necessary in their modern society.
+Their research revealed that smallpox had been eradicated in Britain since the 1930s, largely due to the government's successful vaccination program.
+However, the same vaccination program was now threatening injuries rather than offering protection.
+The program eventually came under review in Britain and was discontinued in 1971 after more than a hundred years of compulsory vaccinations.
+Less than a decade later, in 1980, the World Health Organization announced the eradication of smallpox from the earth, marking the end of a disease that had been known for thousands of years.
+Smallpox eradication is still regarded as one of the most significant achievements in international public health.

 The anti-vivisectionist cause has existed for centuries, even if under different names.
-A group was established in Victoria not long after the First World War in response to experimental and torturous cruelty imposed on animals and humans in the name of science.
-The atrocities continued throughout the Second World War by warring countries, including, among others, the United States, Soviet Russia, the Imperial Japanese Army (Unit 731) and Nazi Germany.
+In Victoria, a group was first established not long after the First World War in response to experimental and torturous cruelty imposed on humans and animals in the name of science.
+However, the atrocities continued throughout the Second World War by warring countries, including, among others, the United States, Soviet Russia, the Imperial Japanese Army (Unit 731) and Nazi Germany.
 The anti-vivisectionists brought many stories to light that would have otherwise been buried and forgotten.

 bottom of page